yggilabs/simple-srd/README.md

 The phases are a conceptual model to help you organize the game.
 They’re not meant to be rigid structures that restrict your options (this is why they’re presented as amorphous blobs of ink without hard edges).
 Think of the phases as a menu of options to fit whatever it is you’re trying to accomplish in play.
 Each phase suits a different goal.
 ```

 This is very similar to the last file with one notable exception.
 We defined a category variable in the YAML section.
-This has to match file name of the rules section this page belongs to.
+This has to match file name of the docs section this page belongs to.

 If you are familiar with CSS you may want to check out the [custom css](https://github.com/non-binary-trees/simple-srd/blob/master/_sass/_custom.scss) file to modify the theme to your liking.